hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/interviews/363_indian_missionarys_mission_to_england.md

 "Yes, Vedanta means the end of the Vedas, the third section or Upanishads, containing the ripened ideas which we find more as germs in the earlier portion.
-The most ancient portion of the Vedas is the Samhitâ, which is in very archaic Sanskrit, only to be understood by the aid of a very old dictionary, the Nirukta of Yâska."
+The most ancient portion of the Vedas is the Samhitā, which is in very archaic Sanskrit, only to be understood by the aid of a very old dictionary, the Nirukta of Yāska."

 "I fear that we English have rather the idea that India has much to learn from us; the average man is pretty ignorant as to what may be